Roles and Responsibilities of the Board

 - to ensure financial probity.

-The Board is supported by the CEO, Chief Finance Officer (CFO) and all the Headteacher’s in the Trust.
+The Board is supported by the CEO, Chief Finance Officer (CFO) and Governance & Compliance Lead.